LionelHARRY/mapro-api/README.md

 An API (Application Programming Interface) is a set of defined rules that explain how computers or applications communicate with one another.
 APIs sit between an application and the web server, acting as an intermediary layer that processes data transfer between systems.

+Representational State Transfer (REST) is an architectural style for distributed hypermedia systems.

 ## Setting Up a Laravel project

 If Composer is already installed: